sveltia/sveltia-cms/README.md

 - Tackling as many [issues reported to Netlify/Decap CMS](https://github.com/decaporg/decap-cms/issues) as possible (so far 75+ of them have been effectively solved in Sveltia CMS, with the goal of reaching 100 by GA)
 - Implementing our own enhancement ideas

-At this point, **we are aiming to ship version 1.0 in Q3 2024**.
+At this point, **we are on track to ship version 1.0 in Q3 2024**.
 Check our [release notes](https://github.com/sveltia/sveltia-cms/releases) for updates.

 ## Features